 Sleeping gear for wild camping

-Tent vs bivvy vs hammock.
-First things first – the “roof” over your head for the night.
+Tent vs bivvy vs hammock for wild camping - First things first – the “roof” over your head for the night.
 There are a few options here, each with their own set of pros and cons.

 Tents are the traditional option and offer the most shelter, but they can be bulky and take time to set up.
 Consider bunking up with a close friend or lucky man/lady and sharing a tent.
 This way one of you can carry the poles and the other can carry the rest.
 Not only does this save pack weight but it can provide extra warmth and potentially the start of something beautiful.

-Hammocks give you different options when it comes to potential camping spots, as they can be arranged over slopes or rough ground where you couldn’t put a tent, but they obviously require trees, or some very patient mates happy to hold each side taut for the night.
+Hammocks for wild camping - give you different options when it comes to potential camping spots, as they can be arranged over slopes or rough ground where you couldn’t put a tent, but they obviously require trees, or some very patient mates happy to hold each side taut for the night.

 For all three options, opt for natural colours to blend in with your surroundings and minimise disturbance.
 If you’re worried about being able to find your tent again after a hike, go for something bright and eye-catching but don’t be surprised if Farmer Phil decides to pay you a visit in the night because your bright orange tent could be seen glowing vibrantly from the moon, let alone his front room.
 Save the neon for Glasto.

-Find the right tent, bivvy bag or hammock for your price range:
+Find the right tent, bivvy bag or hammock for you wild camping kit:

 Tents come in two major varieties - geodesic and tunnel.
 Geodesic tents are essentially round whilst tunnel tents are rectangular.
 Geodesic tend to be stronger, more expensive, but heavier.
 Having said that it’s still possible to find extremely sturdy tunnel tents so it’s well worth doing a bit of research.